 Change the Guidance Package Identifiers for Your Custom Version

 The Name and Guid attributes in the guidance package configuration file SmartClientDevelopment.xml uniquely identify the guidance package.
-If you do not change these identifiers, your custom version will replace the original guidance package when you register or install your custom guidance package.
+If you do not change these identifiers, your custom version will replace the original guidance package when you install your custom guidance package.
 It is recommended that you also change the Caption and Description attributes.

 <GuidancePackage xmlns="http://schemas.microsoft.com/pag/gax-core" xmlns:xi="http://www.w3.org/2001/XInclude" Name="CustomSmartClientFactoryPackage" Caption="Custom Smart Client Development" Description="Custom Smart Client Development" Guid="4D23D563-803C-43dc-BA99-38223B7C9888" BindingRecipe="BindingRecipe" SchemaVersion="1.0">